M00kaw/m00kaw.github.com/README.md

 ## Welcome to sysop.ninja

-This blog is inteded to be my personal (official) note-taking site, and on occation some rambling.
+Sysop.ninja is my humble attempt, to document what I do and some times, what I think.

+I work as a Linux System Administrator; playing around with different technologies, and some of them ends up being documented here.